riczescaran/gitea-docker/README.md

 127.0.0.1 gitea.docker
 ```

-2. Create `.env` file from `.env.example` and djust the variables to your needs.
+2. Create `.env` file from `.env.example` and adjust the variables to your needs.

 3. Start the docker container